payam-int/soltoonsandbox-containers/README.md

 By default, `ResultStorage` tries to find result file from environment variable `RESULT_STORAGE` if it cannot it uses `System.out`.

 ##### PreDestruction
-Before you exit the program, you have to call `ResultStorage.save()` to write result data on the given `OutputStream`.
+Before you exit the program, you have to call `ResultStorage.flush()` to write result data on the given `OutputStream`.

 ##### Examples